Safely welcoming New Zealanders home

 There are no exemptions from quarantine for people with COVID-19 symptoms.

 Managed isolation is an important part of keeping COVID-19 out of New Zealand, but we know there are people facing exceptional circumstances.

+We have put in place a robust system for exemptions from managed isolation.
 Releases from managed isolation are only issued in very limited circumstances, and where the public health risk is low and can be managed.

 Any exemption is from being in managed isolation, not from having to isolate.